 This is a self-paced course, you can take as long as you want to complete it.
 I think it’s possible to complete it in two weeks if you spend 30 minutes per day.

 You get a lifetime access to the course and all its future updates.

 No. Video courses can be quite hard to follow, so I decided to present the content of the course in a format that allows the students to study it at their own pace.
 The course is a combination of written lessons, quizzes, self-evaluations, exercises and getting feedback from peers.

 Yes, a 30 days money-back policy.
-If for some reason you’re not 100% happy with the course, I’ll gladly refund your order.
+So far, 99% of UX Buddy students were happy with the course but if for some reason you’re not 100% happy with the course, I’ll gladly refund your order.